Sunroom vs 3-Season Room: What’s the Difference in BC?

 | Foundation | Existing patio/slab common | Frost-protected required |

 An enclosed outdoor space designed for use during spring, summer, and fall.
-Features screen or glass walls without insulation or heating.
-Typical cost in the Okanagan: $12,000–$35,000.
+Features screen or glass walls without insulation or heating—a budget-friendly way to add usable space for the warm months.

 A fully insulated, heated addition to your home usable year-round.
-Requires building permits and HVAC connection.
-Typical cost in the Okanagan: $30,000–$80,000+.
+Requires building permits and an HVAC connection—a premium, true home addition you can use year-round.

 3-Season Rooms Explained